Metropolitan Campus Virtual Tour

 International House is home to some of the campus’ many international students, who represent more than 60 countries worldwide.

 Directly overlooking the Hackensack River on the Teaneck side, this lovely former private residence is now used for meetings and as a guest house for visitors to the Metropolitan Campus.

 Temple Avenue Office

 The offices at 131 and 139 Temple Avenue in Hackensack include the Center for Psychological Services.

 Dickinson Hall features major classroom, laboratory, office and auditorium space.
-Dickinson Hall houses the Silberman College of Business, Henry P. Becton School of Nursing and Allied Health, and School of Natural Sciences.
+Dickinson Hall houses the Silberman College of Business, Henry P. Becton School of Nursing and Allied Health, and International School of Hospitality and Tourism Management.
 It also contains the Office of the President and other key FDU administrative offices.

 Dickinson Hall has three microcomputer laboratories for student use on the second floor.
 The Business Research Library is located on the first floor, as are a small cafe and vending machines.
 Undergraduate Admissions is on the third floor.
 Wilson Auditorium is in the southeast corner of the building, nearest the Rothman Center, and has its own entrance to the building.

 The main first-floor hallway of Dickinson is Heritage Hall, where plaques commemorate individuals of distinguished contribution throughout the University’s history.

 With its distinctive tent-like roof, its river-side setting, and its seating for up to 6000, the George and Phyllis Rothman Center is perhaps FDU’s best-known building to the wider community.
 The Rothman Center is on the Hackensack side of the campus, and is the primary athletic and recreational facility for the Metropolitan Campus.